Exclusive screening: Vincent Warren - A Man of Dance (a documentary by Marie Brodeur)

 Halifax Central Library, 5440 Spring Garden Road, Halifax, NS.

-Join Dance Nova Scotia and Halifax Public Libraries for this exclusive FREE screening of the documentary A Man of Dance: Vincent Warren by Quebec filmmaker Marie Brodeur.
+Join Dance Nova Scotia and Halifax Public Libraries (in conjunction with SPIRA Distribution) for this exclusive FREE screening of the documentary A Man of Dance: Vincent Warren by Quebec filmmaker Marie Brodeur.
 We are thrilled that director Marie Brodeur will be in attendance to introduce the film and will answer questions after the screening.
+The Q&A will be moderated by Dance NS board member Don Rieder.

 Man of Dance